kbstn/DiceRollDashboard/README.md

 # 🎲 Dice Roll Dashboard

-A fun and interactive Streamlit dashboard that visualizes probability distributions for dice rolls and coin flips.
-Perfect for teaching probability concepts or just having fun with random number generation.
+A interactive Streamlit dashboard that visualizes probability distributions for dice rolls and coin flips.
+Teaching probability concepts for kids or just have fun with random number generation.

 ## 🚀 Features

 - Simulate dice rolls (D2, D6, D20, or custom)
 - Visualize probability distributions
 - Interactive charts showing roll history
-- Responsive design that works on any device
 - Containerized with Docker for easy deployment

 ## 🛠️ Prerequisites